inroutephp/inroute/README.md

 Annotations
 -----------

-### @inroute
+### @controller

-All controller classes that should be processed must use the @inroute tag.
-Se example controller below, or the example app in the source tree.
+All controller classes that should be processed must use the @controller tag.
+Optionally you may specify a root path for all controller routes.
+Se the example controller below, or the example app in the source tree.

 ### @param